Hibb-bb/AL/README.md

 # Associated Learning

-This repo contains the Pytorch code used to train the models used in the paper- **Associated Learning: a Methodology to Decompose End-to-End Backpropagation on CNN, RNN, and Transformer**, presented at ICLR 2022.
+This repo contains the Pytorch code used to train the models used in the paper- ** <br>
+Associated Learning: a Methodology to Decompose End-to-End Backpropagation on CNN, RNN, and Transformer**, presented at ICLR 2022.

 AL (Associated Learning, [ICLR 2022](https://in.ncu.edu.tw/~hhchen/academic_works/wu22-associated.pdf) and [NECO 2021](https://github.com/SamYWK/Associated_Learning)) decomposes a neural network's layers into small components such that **each component has a local objective function**.
 As a result, **each layer can be trained independently and simultaneously** (in a pipeline fashion).
 AL's predictive power is comparable to (and frequently better than) end-to-end backpropagation.